What Is a Question?

 Wh words + Prepositions

-Especially in spoken English, when the speaker(s) and the listener(s) know the context of the conversation, people often shorten the wh-questions in conversation:
+Particularly in spoken English, when the speaker(s) and the listener(s) know the context of the conversation, they often shorten the wh-questions:

 (Who are you going out with?)

 Null Questions are the type of question that do not require an answer.
-They are either for a sarcastic context or for expressing surprise or wonder.
+They are either used to express sarcasm or surprise and wonder.
 They are further categorized into four groups:

 - Rhetorical Questions